caltechlibrary/eprints-vagrant/Final-Install-Steps.md

     sudo make install
 ```

-NOTE: bin/epadmin will fail under Ubuntu 18.04 LTS's Perl environment.
-You
+NOTE: bin/epadmin may fail under Ubuntu 18.04 LTS's Perl environment.
-MUST follow the instructions in the Wiki for Ubuntu 18.04 LTS
+If so you MUST follow the instructions in the Wiki for Ubuntu 18.04 LTS
 to fix bin/epadmin as well as setup DB access for configuring the database.

 + Fix bin/epadmin lines per Wiki: https://wiki.eprints.org/w/Installing_EPrints_on_Debian/Ubuntu